Rhabdomyosarcomas can develop anywhere, but the head and neck, genital or urinary tract, and limbs are the most common locations.

 Treatment consists of surgery, chemotherapy, and sometimes radiation.

-Rhabdomyosarcomas account for 3 to 4% of cancers in children.
-Two thirds of these cancers are diagnosed in children younger than 7 years.
+About 400 to 500 cases of rhabdomyosarcoma occur in children in the United States each year.
+This cancer accounts for 3% of all cancers in children.
+Two thirds of these cancers are diagnosed in children younger than 7 years of age.
 The cancer is slightly more common among boys than girls and is more common among whites than blacks, mainly because it is less common among black girls.

 This cancer develops from cells that would normally develop into muscle cells.
-The cause is unknown.
+The cause of rhabdomyosarcoma is unknown.

-Although rhabdomyosarcoma can occur almost anywhere, it tends to occur in the following:
+Although rhabdomyosarcoma can occur almost anywhere, it tends to occur most often in the following:

 Rhabdomyosarcoma can spread (metastasize) to other parts of the body.
 But it is usually diagnosed before the cancer has spread.
 About 15 to 25% of children are diagnosed after the cancer has spread.
 In these children, the cancer is most commonly located in the lungs.
-Bones, bone marrow, and the lymph nodes are other possible locations.
+Bones, bone marrow, and the lymph nodes are other locations to which the cancer may spread.

 In most children, the first evidence of the cancer is a firm lump or problems related to an organ affected by the cancer, such as the following: